rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ```
 <!-- tabs:end -->

-An alias refers to a list of payment types.
+`enabled_payments` also support alias, which refers to a list of payment types.
 Adding an alias is the equivalent of adding all the payment types it refers to.
 Supported aliases:
 * `bank_transfer` = `permata_va, bca_va, bni_va, bri_va, echannel`
 * `store` = `kioson, indomaret, alfamart`.

-Use of Alias is shown in the sample CURL request shown below.
+Use of `enabled_payments` is shown in the sample CURL request shown below.
 <!-- tabs:start -->

 #### **Sample Charge API Request**